Last Comiskey: Synopsis

 Longtime vendor Mark Reiner offered a humorous anecdote about selling beer on the field during Comiskey's infamous 1979 Disco Demolition Night riot.
 As a young fan, pitcher Donn Pall remembered attending Disco Demolition Night.
 Vendor and stadium archivist Lloyd Rutzky provided insights into Comiskey Park's unique stadium culture.

 The film discusses the impact of Baseball Hall of Fame catcher Carlton Fisk.
 Fisk, a veteran leader on the team, was an imposing presence who often intimidated the young members of the pitching staff.
 A rookie in 1990, pitcher Scott Radinsky related his trepidation when he discovered he was assigned to a clubhouse locker next to the veteran catcher and future Hall of Famer.

 The 1990 team included several rising stars, starting pitcher Jack McDowell, third baseman Robin Ventura, who initially struggled in the big leagues before he became a star, aggressive starting pitcher Alex Fernandez, and future Hall of Famer first baseman/designated hitter Frank Thomas.
 Thomas, a rookie, was a mid-season call-up from the minor leagues who made an instant impact on the team with his powerful hitting.

 The film contains a discussion of the distinctive architecture of the park, designed by noted architect Zachary Taylor Davis, including the close-in upper deck, which provided an intimate experience, unlike most upper seating areas in modern stadiums.
 Also mentioned were the stadium's trademark Prairie School archways, the immaculately cared-for grounds, and Bard's Room, where former owner Bill Veeck would entertain friends and reporters until the wee hours of the morning.

-Ultimately, the White Sox have a very successful campaign, though they fail to catch the powerful Oakland A's in the standings.
-At the conclusion of the season, on September 30, 1990, Comiskey Park closed.
-Full of emotion, but with no security breaches, fans cherish the moment and shed tears.
-As the team takes an encore and walks onto the field to salute the fans, an eight-decade era of White Sox baseball ends.
+The 1990 season ended with the Chicago White Sox finishing behind the Oakland Athletics in the standings.
+On September 30, 1990, Comiskey Park closed, marking the end of a long period in the club's history.